UW-CSE442-WI20/A3-game-dev-pubg/README.md

 #### Peek-N-Pop

 A game studio can drastically gain market recognition and profits through the release of blockbuster games.
+However, a user cannot determine which games contributed this studio's rapid development.
+Therefore, we introduced Peek-N-Pop.
+A user can click on the company names to check for top 20 game releases for a particular game studio that year, and can click on any of the game titles to go back to the main view.

 #### Multi-view